alecheckert/nflows/README.md

 # nflows
-Example implementation of normalizing flows in numpy
+Toy implementation of normalizing/generative flows in `numpy`.
+A playground for some ideas in different normalizing flow layers.

 ## TODO
  - Guaranteed-invertible version of PlanarFlow (see end of Rezende & Mohamed 2015)